Ketogenic Dieting: Is it right for you?

 Choose a well designed keto plan.
 For keto dieting to work, you need to be all in or all out.
 Floating in and out of ketosis can be burdensome for your body.

 Ingested fat must be well-assimilated if it is to be of any benefit to your body.
-If your body isn’t digesting fat well or the sources of fat you are choosing are poor quality (common in restaurants, packaged food and other sources of trans fats) consuming more fat will create digestive and other health issues.
+If your body isn’t digesting fat well or the sources of fat you are choosing are poor quality (common in restaurants, packaged food and other sources of trans fats), consuming more fat will create digestive and other health issues.
+The EatRight-LiveWell™ holistic system can help guide you.

 Since fat and protein are found together in nature, consider that too much protein consumption causes the liver to convert protein to sugar.
 Whether ‘going keto’ or not, my recommendation for most people is to eat a diet ranging from 15 – 30% protein calories daily.
 Note that 30% is an upper limit for protein, with many feeling best at the lower side of the range.